-Even though some Park facilities begin to close in October, Bryce Canyon National Park offers a variety of Ranger Programs this month.
+Even though some Park facilities begin to close in October, Bryce Canyon National Park offers a variety of Ranger Programs.
 Listen to a talk about the geology of the Grand Staircase, or take a guided walk along the canyon rim to learn about the cultural history of the Park.
 In October the dining room at Bryce Canyon Lodge is still open for breakfast, lunch, and dinner.
 The General Store, located near Sunrise Point and the North Campground, has grab-and-go snacks and drinks and is open from April through December.

 drawbacks of visiting in October

 The weather during October in Bryce Canyon can be unpredictable.
 An October snowstorm is not out of the question.
 However, there’s also the possibility that there will be sunny, warm days.
 The biggest drawback of visiting Bryce Canyon in October is this unpredictability factor.
 The trails can be muddy or snowy, so plan accordingly.
 More than likely the roads in the Park will be completely open, but it’s always a good idea to check the most current conditions.

 The small number of visitors in October makes the popular trails in Bryce Canyon infinitely more enjoyable.
 Keep in mind that weather, road, and trail accessibility will dictate where you can hike.
 Below are two suggestions for hikes in October: